jamiebutterworth2016/accessibility/interactive-elements.md

 # 1. Interactive Elements & Signifiers ▶️
-👉 Interactive elements triggered by actions (click, tap, pinch, gestures) 👉 Signifiers signal element is interactive, how to do it and what will happen
+👉 Interactive elements triggered by actions (click, tap, pinch, gestures)
+<br>👉 Signifiers signal element is interactive, how to do it and what will happen

 - Buttons, Links
 - Checkboxes, Radio buttons